 Best TV series to watch on Netflix right now (June 2020)

-From original series like Stranger Things and The Crown and to favourites such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations
+From original series like Stranger Things and The Crown to old favourites such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations

-The coronavirus pandemic of 2020 has meant that we’ve all found ourselves with more time to fill – and that means more time to dive into what Netflix has to offer and discover your next bingewatch.
+It’s quite likely that you’ve had some summer plans cancelled this year, be it a music festival, a trip abroad or a countryside retreat, but never fear: it’s not so bad staying at home when there’s so much good stuff on the telly!

-The streaming giant adds new original series and old favourites (and, yes, sometimes takes them away again) at a rate that is frankly dizzying – but don’t fret, we’re here to offer some guidance on where to start and which show should be your next TV obsession.
+Netflix has become the preferred option among many streaming customers, due to the staggering number of television shows available on the service, both original productions and acquired favourites.

 You can use secret codes to explore different genres of TV shows – but to make things easy for you, we’ve brought together some of our favourites in the list below.
 There’s something here for everyone.